alexyoung23j/Ability/README.md

+## Ability

+A new way to interact with your Google calendar with plain English.

+Spin up the query bar with a simple keyboard shortcut and search away.

+Enter queries such as `tomorrow after 5 PM for 1 hour`, `Monday next month`, or just simply `tomorrow` to get a filtered view of our calendar.

+Easily create text snippets of avail-_ability_ to share with your friends, professionals, and coworkers with just clicks!

+---

 ## Demo Videos

-Query your Google Calendar using just text.

-Enter queries such as "tomorrow after 5 PM for 1 hour", "Monday next month", or just simply "tomorrow" to get a filtered view of our calendar.

-Easily create text snippets of avail_ability_ to share with your friends, professionals, and coworkers with just clicks!

----

 ### Find free time next weekend.